syncfusion-content/wpf-docs/wpf/Themes/Theme-Studio.md

 **Step 2**

 Now, the Export dialog box appears with the option to select either the entire controls or just the desired control(s).
-This option is useful only for selective list of Syncfusion® WPF controls in the application.
+This option is useful only for selective list of Syncfusion&reg; WPF controls in the application.
 The theme studio will filter only the selected controls and customize the final output for those controls alone.

 ![Export dialog in Theme Studio for WPF](ThemeStudio_images/ThemeStudio-Export.png)

 **Step 3**

 Provide the theme name, in which the theme should be exported and select the required folder for Theme Export to be selected.
-When you export the download theme, it will come as a theme project with color codes for the selected Syncfusion® WPF controls.
+When you export the download theme, it will come as a theme project with color codes for the selected Syncfusion&reg; WPF controls.

 ![Export details dialog from Theme Studio for WPF](ThemeStudio_images/ThemeStudio-ExportName.png)